Extreme programming: Origins

-Current state

-XP generated significant interest among software communities in the late 1990s and early 2000s, seeing adoption in a number of environments radically different from its origins.

-The high discipline required by the original practices often went by the wayside, causing some of these practices, such as those thought too rigid, to be deprecated or reduced, or even left unfinished, on individual sites.
-For example, the practice of end-of-day integration tests for a particular project could be changed to an end-of-week schedule, or simply reduced to testing on mutually agreed dates.
-Such a more relaxed schedule could avoid people feeling rushed to generate artificial stubs just to pass the end-of-day testing.
-A less-rigid schedule allows, instead, the development of complex features over a period of several days.

-Meanwhile, other agile-development practices have not stood still, and As of 2019 XP continues to evolve, assimilating more lessons from experiences in the field, to use other practices.
-In the second edition of Extreme Programming Explained (November 2004), five years after the first edition, Beck added more values and practices and differentiated between primary and corollary practices.

 Concept

 Goals

 Extreme Programming Explained describes extreme programming as a software-development discipline that organizes people to produce higher-quality software more productively.

 XP attempts to reduce the cost of changes in requirements by having multiple short development cycles, rather than a long one.

 In this doctrine, changes are a natural, inescapable and desirable aspect of software-development projects, and should be planned for, instead of attempting to define a stable set of requirements.

 Extreme programming also introduces a number of basic values, principles and practices on top of the agile methodology.

 Activities

 XP describes four basic activities that are performed within the software development process: coding, testing, listening, and designing.
 Each of those activities is described below.

 Coding

 The advocates of XP argue that the only truly important product of the system development process is code – software instructions that a computer can interpret.
 Without code, there is no working product.

 Coding can be used to figure out the most suitable solution.
 Coding can also help to communicate thoughts about programming problems.
 A programmer dealing with a complex programming problem, or finding it hard to explain the solution to fellow programmers, might code it in a simplified manner and use the code to demonstrate what they mean.
 Code, say the proponents of this position, is always clear and concise and cannot be interpreted in more than one way.
 Other programmers can give feedback on this code by also coding their thoughts.